Censorship of the Bible: England: Lollardy

-John Wycliffe (1330–1384), a theologian with pre-Reformation views, finished the first authoritative translation of the Bible from Latin into English in 1383.
-His teachings were rejected in 1381 by Oxford University and in 1382 by the church.
-For fear of a popular uprising Wycliffe was not charged.
-The translation of the Bible caused great unrest among the clergy, and for their sake, several defensive provincial synods were convened, such as the 3rd Council of Oxford (ended in 1408).
-Under the chairmanship of Archbishop Thomas Arundel, official positions against Wycliffe were written in the Oxford Constitution and Arundel Constitution.
+The translations of the Bible especially with added polemical material caused great unrest among some clergy, and several defensive provincial synods were convened, such as the provincial 3rd Council of Oxford (ended in 1408).
+Under the chairmanship of Archbishop Thomas Arundel, official positions against Wycliffe were written in the Oxford Constitution (which applied at the University of Oxford) and so-called Arundel's Constitution (which applied to a wider area of England.)
 The latter reads as follows: